jfking50/jfking50.github.io/_posts/2022-02-13-oregon-football.md

 )
 ```

 Great!
-So What do I do with this thing?
+So what do I do with this thing?
 Well, I can check to see if I got an error or not from my request.

 ```r